mrishu/py-qe-explain/README.md

 trec_eval -m map -q qrels/trec678rb.qrel ideal-queries/trec678/runs/ideal_query_restrict.run > ideal-queries/trec678/aps/ideal_query_restrict.ap
 sed -Ei 's/[[:blank:]]+/\t/g' ideal-queries/trec678/aps/*
 ```
 (_The last line makes sure that for each line in the generated ap file, there is only one tabspace as the delimeter.
-This is required for `csv.writer` with delimiter `\t` to work._)
+This is required for `csv.reader` with delimiter `\t` to work._)

 ---